 Newer users often get confused trying to compare Outlines with Maps.
-This is not entirely surprising as Tinderbox always starts a new document with a blank Outline.
-Users wanting maps then make a new Map view.
-Now they will have an Outline and a Map that sort of look the same (especially if there's no nesting of notes) but are not.
-This article attempts to answer some of the functional side of the similarities/differences of the two view types.
+This is not entirely surprising as Tinderbox always starts a new document with tabs with blank Map view and blank Outline view, the Map view tab being selected.
+The two blank view may look similar at this point, but they differ.
+This set of articles attempts to answer some of the functional side of the similarities/differences of the two view types.
 Note: words in this article with a $ before them indicate reference to a TB attribute, e.g. $Name is the title of a note.
-Now, consider the outline and map views above, of the same TBX content.
+Here, we consider the outline and map views of the same TBX's content.

 So, "What's the point?" you may ask.
 If you set up a simple TBX like this you can see the effect of:

 - moving an item in the map: $Xpos & $Ypos change, but $OutlineOrder & $SiblingOrder are not affected.

 - using bring forward or send back on a map item: $OutlineOrder & $SiblingOrder change (and the item moves in the outline) but $Xpos & $Ypos are unaffected.

 - moving an item in the outline: $OutlineOrder & $SiblingOrder change but $Xpos & $Ypos are unaffected.